Political and Strategic Campaign Director, Washington State Labor Council

 Jeff Blodgett is the Board Chair of WIN Minnesota, an independent political donor table that works to keep Minnesota moving in a progressive direction.
 He has worked in Minnesota and national politics and public life for 34 years.
 In 2012 he served as State Director for the Obama campaign in Minnesota, a position he also held in 2008.
 In 2003, Jeff founded and and led Wellstone Action for seven years..
 He spent 13 years as a senior aide, advisor and campaign manager to the late U.S. Senator Paul Wellstone, running all three of his election campaigns, including the hard-fought 2002 race cut short by tragedy 12 days before Election Day.
 He has a B.A. from Carleton College and a Masters of Public Administration from Harvard’s Kennedy School of Government.
 He is also on the faculty of the Masters of Advocacy and Political Leadership program at the University of Minnesota Duluth.
 He has co-written two books: Politics the Wellstone Way and Winning Your Election the Wellstone Way.

-Director of Partner Operations Support/ Deputy Director of CPD Training Initiative, Center for Popular Democracy
+Director of Human Resources, Center for Popular Democracy

 Principle, Avner Consulting

 Marcia Avner, Principal, Avner Consulting, works with nonprofit organizations, foundations, unions and local governments to advance progressive issues and strengthen advocacy capacity.
 Clients work with Avner Advocacy on strategic planning, advocacy training and policy campaign design, and other organizational development issues.